ykanell/Start-up-pack/PITCHME.md

 ## Start-up pack

-- A *different* Code Quality tool
+- 6 months of free access to Better Code Hub for 5 seats
-- Code Coaching
+- Code Coaching workshop at incubator 2 hours
+- Free Copy of Building Maintainable Software

 +++